ArindamS22/Object-Detection/README.md

 # Real time object detection using tensorflow lite

+Object Detection:We know for real time object detection,we use YOLO Algorithm which reduces significant time complexity rather than sequential pass of convolution neuralnet in each of the predefined rectanglular grids.

 1.First install Android Studio(try to install the latest version).

 2.Download all the sdks starting from 6 to 10.